-In 1805, Frederic Tudor decided to make his fortune by selling ice to people in tropical climates – once he’d hooked them on cocktails and ice cream.
+In 1805, Frederic Tudor decided to make his fortune by selling ice to people in tropical climates.
+He planned to hook them first on cocktails and ice cream.

 Most people thought the 23-year-old was crazy, but Frederic Tudor knew something most people didn’t.
 His wealthy family had the luxury of an ice house, and he had experienced the joys of cold mixed drinks and ice cream in the summer.